 - Distance the shipment has to travel, which determines the Zone of the shipment

-This guide will help you determine which services are going to be the most cost effective for you.
-To make the most of it, though, take some time to work through these questions:
+This guide will help you find the most cost effective USPS Priority Mail service for you.
+To make the most of it, take some time to work through these questions:

 What is the average weight of your packages?